boturnbow/squashtown/index.md

 1. Put down that mucking shovel.
 1. Crawl towards the light.
-3. Spit the grit out your mouth.
+3. Spit the mucking grit out your mouth.
 4. Pick your poison and make that loudmouth soup!

 ### Tailings Tea / On the Rocks